 Theme for 2020: “Wisdom of the Ages: Teachings of the Church Fathers that Guide Us Now”

 Coffee Connection leaders may be reached at email@example.com.

 Our overall purpose is to teach our students the skills needed to communicate using the Greek language therefore we put emphasis on conversation and introduce them to Greek culture, civilization, and traditions.
 We also teach them to be kind, respectful, and faithful.

 For more information please contact the Greek school director Stella Theoharopoulos at: (847) 529-5899 or firstname.lastname@example.org.

 St. Stephen’s Men’s Group

-The St. Stephen’s Men’s Group is a unique opportunity for men in our parish to gather together for edifying study of the scripture and other related books.
-Topics range based on the text we are reading, and with a lively and inquisitive group there is always an interesting tangent or two to explore.
+The St. Stephen’s Men’s Group is a unique opportunity for men in our parish to gather together for the edifying study of the scripture and other related books.
+Topics range based on the text we are reading, and with a lively and inquisitive group, there is always an interesting tangent or two to explore.